 UCF Chief of Police

 We’ve heard the feedback from students, faculty and staff, and the overwhelming theme is action.
-We’ve created a list of short- and long-term goals and plan to expand this list following future discussions with our community.
+In Summer 2020, we created a list of short- and long-term goals and plan to expand this list following future discussions with our community.

 Hiring and Background Process